-This data will be captured from the Bingo Operating Services System (BOSS).
+This data will be captured from the Bingo Operations System Service (BOSS).
+Method of Calculation:

-The total number of audits completed by Audit staff for the fiscal year.
-An audit is considered completed on the day the final audit report is issued.
+The total number of audits and reviews completed by Audit staff for the fiscal year.
+An audit is considered completed on the day the final audit report is issued or review completed.

+Data Limitations: None

+Calculation Type: Cumulative

+New Measure: New

+Strategy B.1.3.
+Bingo Law Compliance Field Operations

-Output Measure B.1.3.c: Number of Bingo Complaints Completed
+Output Measure B.1.3.c: Number of Bingo Complaint Investigations Completed

+Short Definition:
-This measure reports the number of Bingo complaints completed by the Charitable Bingo Operations Division and the Enforcement Division during the reporting period.

-This measure is important because it allows the Charitable Bingo Operations Division the ability to identify problem areas and allocate resources.
+This measure reports the number of Bingo complaint investigations completed by the Charitable Bingo Operations Division and the Enforcement Division during the reporting period.
+Purpose/Importance: This measure allows the Charitable Bingo Operations Division to identify problem areas and allocate resources.
+Source/Collection of Data:

-The number of bingo complaint investigations completed by either the Charitable Bingo Operations Division or Enforcement Division is stored in the Compliance Activity Monitoring Program (CAMP).
+The number of bingo complaint investigations completed by either the Charitable Bingo Operations Division or Enforcement Division is stored in the Compliance Activity Monitoring Program (CAMP) and the Bingo Operations System Service (BOSS).
+Method of Calculation:

-This measure is calculated by recording the number of Bingo complaints completed during the period.
-An investigation is considered completed on the day the final audit or investigative report is approved.
+This measure is calculated by recording the number of Bingo complaint investigations completed during the period.
+An investigation is considered completed when the final investigative report is approved or the CAMP case resulting from a complaint is closed.
+Data Limitations:

 The complexity of the allegation(s) made may affect the number of investigations resolved within the quarter.
 Additionally, the number of complaints received and the availability of the complainant, suspect or witnesses may also affect the number of investigations resolved.

-Output Measure B.1.3.d: Dollar Amount of Adjustments to Charitable Distributions by Audit and Inspection

-This measure reports the dollar amount of adjustments made to the Charitable Distribution as reported on the Conductor Quarterly Report as a result of an Audit or Inspection.

-This measure reflects effectiveness of inspection activities and impacts the extent of compliance by the licensed organizations.
+Calculation Type: Cumulative New Measure: Revised Strategy B.1.3.
+Bingo Law Compliance Field Operations Output Measure B.1.3.d: Dollar Amount of Adjustments to Charitable Distributions by Audit and Inspection Short Definition: This measure reports the dollar amount of adjustments made to the Charitable Distribution as reported on the Conductor Quarterly Report as a result of an audit or inspection.
+Purpose/Importance: This measure reflects effectiveness of inspection activities and impacts the extent of compliance by the licensed organizations.
+Source/Collection of Data:

-This data will be captured from the Bingo Operating Services System (BOSS).
+This data will be captured from the Bingo Operations System Service (BOSS).
+Method of Calculation:

-Total dollar amount of adjustments to the amount of Charitable Distributions reported by licensed organizations identified as a result of Audits Inspections, and Complaint Investigations completed during the reporting period.

-The reporting accuracy by licensed authorized organizations and the allowable uses of proceeds from the conduct of bingo for a charitable purpose.

-Output Measure B.1.3.e: Number of Bingo Background Investigations Completed
+Total dollar amount of adjustments to the amount of Charitable Distributions reported by licensed organizations identified as a result of audits inspections, and complaint investigations completed during the reporting period.
+Data Limitations: The reporting accuracy by licensed authorized organizations and the allowable uses of proceeds from the conduct of bingo for a charitable purpose.
+Calculation Type: Cumulative New Measure: No Strategy B.1.3.
+Bingo Law Compliance Field Operations Output Measure B.1.3.e: Number of Bingo Background Investigations Completed Short Definition:

 This measure reports the number of bingo background investigations completed by the Enforcement Division.
 Bingo background investigations are conducted on licensees and others identified in the Bingo Enabling Act (BEA).
-Bingo background investigations are referred by the Charitable Bingo Division in order to determine the eligibility requirements for licensing or placement in the Bingo Worker Registry as indicated by the BEA.

-This measure assists in determining the total number of bingo background investigations completed by the Enforcement Division.
+Bingo background investigations are referred by the Charitable Bingo Operations Division in order to determine the eligibility requirements for licensing or placement in the Bingo worker registry as indicated by the BEA.
+Purpose/Importance: This measure assists in determining the total number of bingo background investigations completed by the Enforcement Division.
+Source/Collection of Data:

-A completed bingo investigation is noted on the investigative report as approved.
-The number of completed investigations with the approval dates is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+The number of completed investigations with the approval dates is recorded in the Compliance Activity Monitoring Process (CAMP).
+Method of Calculation:

-This measure is calculated by recording the number of completed bingo background investigations that are closed by approval by the Enforcement Division Director or designee regardless of when the case was actually opened.
-The approval dates of the investigation are recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+This measure is calculated by recording the number of completed bingo background investigations that are closed by approval by the Enforcement Division Director or designee regardless of when the case was opened.
+A completed bingo investigation is noted on the final investigative report as approved.
+Data Limitations: